troeger/opensubmit/docs/formats/html/_sources/about.rst.txt

 About
 =====

-If you are interested in the why's and how's of OpenSubmit, check our :download:`presentation <files/clt16-presentation.pdf>` from LinuxTage 2016.
+If you are interested in the why's and how's of OpenSubmit, check our (slightly outdated) :download:`presentation <files/clt16-presentation.pdf>` from LinuxTage 2016.

 The development is coordinated on `GitHub <https://github.com/troeger/opensubmit>`_.